sozu-proxy/sozu/doc/how_to_use.md

 ## PROXY Protocol

-Sōzu use its own IP stack to get connected on remote servers.
-Because of this, we lose the initial L3/4 client connection information (like source and destination IP and port).
+Sōzu use its own layer 3 and 4 information to get connected on remote servers.
+Because of this, we lose the initial L3/4 client connection information (like source and destination IP and port) which can be use by upstream proxy/server to configure a website, basic IP-level security, logging/metrics purposes...

-Sōzu support the *version 2* of the `PROXY protocol` to receive client connection information passed through proxy servers and load balancers.
+Sōzu support the *version 2* of the `PROXY protocol` to solve the problem of L3/4 connection parameters being lost when relaying L3/4 connections through proxies.
+Thanks to that, Sōzu will informs the other end about the L3/4 addresses of the incoming connection before any byte is exchange from the socket.
+Furthermore, Sōzu can forward to the upstream service this client connection information sent by downstream proxy servers and load balancers.
-For example, this can be used to configure a website, keeping a blacklist of IP addresses, or logging/metrics purposes.

 The information L3/4 passed via the `PROXY protocol` is:
  - the client IP address